by Elizabeth Howald

 The resources and ideas mentioned here are a good starting point for thinking about the practical application of Common Core objectives, but they are just a first step towards implementing the standards.
 Educators will need to participate in Common-Core-focused professional development; to reevaluate their approach to teaching fiction and nonfiction; to challenge their students to interact and engage in more cognitively demanding ways; and, maybe most important, to ensure that the hard work being done in classrooms is adequately preparing students to succeed in our increasingly interconnected world.
 This will require educators to integrate global education into their curriculum and to use global resources that help students build essential analytical and cross-cultural communication skills.
 These tasks will not always be easy, but they are necessary steps if our students are to become productive, responsible, and successful world citizens.

 Common Core Resources

-Elizabeth Howald is a program director at Primary Source, a non-profit organization in Watertown, MA, dedicated to deepening teachers’ knowledge of world histories and cultures.
+Elizabeth Howald is a program director at Primary Source, a nonprofit organization in Watertown, Massachusetts, dedicated to deepening teachers’ knowledge of world histories and cultures.